Back to top

 Learn more about this common form of dementia, the signs and symptoms to look out for and how you can help manage this disease.

-Lewy body dementia affects more than 100,000 Australians each year and is one of the most common forms of dementia.
-It is caused by the degeneration and death of nerve cells in the brain and, while both men and women can develop the disease, it’s more common in men.
+Lewy body disease is one of the most common forms of dementia and is caused by the degeneration and death of nerve cells in the brain.
+It affects more than 100,000 Australians and, while both men and women can develop the disease, it’s more common in men.

 The name ‘Lewy body’ refers to the presence of abnormal spherical structures, called Lewy bodies, which develop inside nerve cells and are thought to contribute to brain cell death.

-The disease is a type of progressive dementia due to the gradual brain damage that occurs when there is an unusual build-up of a protein called alpha-synuclein in brain cells.
+The disease causes gradual brain damage and occurs when there is an unusual build-up of a protein called alphasynuclein in brain cells.
 This can cause changes in movement, thinking and behaviour.

 Lewy body dementia is similar to Alzheimer’s disease in many ways and in the past it has been difficult to distinguish the two.
 Only recently has it been accepted as a disease in its own right.